Why did you decide to apply for an Earthwatch Student Challenge Program?

 During my Earthwatch Student Challenge program I learnt a lot about data collection and water quality and wetland ecosystems.
 Today I am in a position where these skills are the basis of my career.

-The work we do at this site also informs the bigger picture, as we share our findings with the broader environmental science network involved in state, national and international programs.
+Our work at this site also informs the bigger picture as we share our findings with the broader environmental science network involved in state, national and international programs.

 Do you feel the Earthwatch program had a lasting impact on your life?

-Due to Earthwatch and the people I met through the program I have gone on to assist in cat research programs run through the head scientist on my Student Challenge.
-I have also assisted in the running of an Earthwatch program at my current work place with NAB employees as participants.
+Due to Earthwatch and the people I met through the program I have gone on to assist in cat research programs run by the head scientist on my Student Challenge.
+I have also assisted in the running of an Earthwatch program at my current workplace with NAB employees as participants.
 From these experiences, as well as my time participating in an Earthwatch student challenge, I have gone on to design and run education programs based around wetland ecology.
-These programs continue the work Earthwatch does to build connections between school-aged students and the environment.
+These programs continue Earthwatch's work to build connections between school-aged students and the environment.